tigera-solutions/cc-eks-egress-gw/modules/module-3-deploy-eks.md

 # Deploy an AWS EKS cluster using Calico CNI

-1. Create the AWS EKS cluster connected to the two subnets created for it in the previous step:
+1. Create the AWS EKS cluster connected to the two subnets designated for it in the previous step:

    ```bash
    eksctl create cluster \